alinlzx/ts_chords/README.md

  This repo contains data and relevant visualizations/analyses for 147 Taylor Swift songs.
 The data combines numerical metrics from Spotify API and my interpretations of which chord/the number of chords Taylor Swift used.

+ The full dataset can be found under `ts_chords/build/mst`

  Chords are identified based on the following methodology:

 ## How chords are identified